 Resources are a significant investment for most businesses.
 Therefore, organizations strive to utilize them optimally for profitability and sustainability.
 However, managers often focus on keeping resources occupied with work and assign tasks without considering employee skills or interests.

-This improper resource allocation blows up costs, delays delivery, and ultimately derails projects off their tracks.
+This improper resource planning and allocation blows up costs, delays delivery, and ultimately derails projects off their tracks.

 According to PMI’s 2017 pulse survey, “43% of projects spike the budget, and 49% cannot adhere to deadlines.”
-The study also reveals that only 26% of organizations use resource management for successful resource allocation.”
+The study also reveals that only 26% of organizations use resource management for successful allocation of resources.”

 Resource allocation is an essential step in the resource planning process, and an efficient resource management system helps achieve the same.
 This article will cover the concept, challenges, importance, and successful resource allocation methods.

 Resource allocation, also known as resource scheduling, recognizes and assigns resources for a specific period to various activities.
 These activities can be either project or non-project work such as BAU, admin, support, operation, etc. Efficient allocation of resources ensures projects are delivered within time and budget.